Mass Hierarchies and Quantum Gravity Constraints in DKMM-refined KKLT: Introduction

 Section 4 deals with the final stabilization of the K\"ahler modulus and the extra constraints arising from a successful uplift to a dS minimum.
 We find a number of inequalities the parameters need to satisfy.
 For our more constrained Scenario 1, the constraints turn out to be not natural, in the sense that exponentially small numbers are bounded from below by rational expressions of the flux quanta.
 This has a number of consequences.

 First, it turns out that the expected hierarchy between the bulk and the throat mass scales is spoiled, invalidating the employed low-energy effective action in the throat.
 In fact, the mass scale of the bulk complex structure moduli turn out to be smaller than the red-shifted KK mass scale.
-This leads to a lowering of the (throat) species scale, such that it becomes smaller than the cosmological constant in the de Sitter minimum.
+This leads to a lowering of the (throat) species scale, such that it becomes smaller than the energy scale of the uplift.
 We notice that in \cite{Lust:2022lfc} it was argued that holography imposes a bound on the value of the cosmological constant already in the supersymmetric AdS vacuum that leads to an analogous inconsistency for the (bulk) species scale.
+Second, the above mentioned constraints lead to much larger tadpoles $N\sim 10^{7-8}$ than previously envisioned and are almost certainly in conflict with tadpole cancellation respectively the recent tadpole conjecture \cite{Bena:2020xrh,Bena:2021wyr,Plauschinn:2021hkp,Grana:2022dfw}.

+For the less constrained Scenario 2 the hierarchy could be controlled by choosing still moderately large fluxes leading to a tadpole of the order $N\sim 10^{2-3}$.
+However, here certain parameters were treatad as freely tunable, while in practice they will also depend on flux quanta.
+Therefore, we expect the above tadpole to merely give a lower bound that in reality will easily be exceeded by orders of magnitude.

-Second, both in Scenario 1 and in a bit weaker form in Scenario 2, the above mentioned constraints lead to much larger fluxes than previously envisioned and are likely in conflict with tadpole cancellation respectively the recent tadpole conjecture \cite{Bena:2020xrh,Bena:2021wyr,Plauschinn:2021hkp,Grana:2022dfw}.
-We note that a recent analysis \cite{Junghans:2022exo,Gao:2022uop,Junghans:2022kxg} of the regions of control in the context \mbox{of the Large Volume Scenario arrived at a very similar conclusion.
-As proof of prin}-ciple, we provide in section 5 two explicit examples showing the analytically derived behaviour for the effective theory in the throat.
-These involve D3-brane tadpoles of the order $O(10^7)-O(10^{19})$ already from the two fluxes supported in the throat.
+As proof of principle, we provide in section 5 explicit examples showing the analytically derived behaviour for the effective theory in the throat.
+Putting all evidence together, we would like to interprete these results as an indication that after all, the DKMM-refined KKLT construction might turn out to be inconsistent with quantum gravity, hence in the swampland.
+We note that a recent analysis \cite{Junghans:2022exo,Gao:2022uop,Junghans:2022kxg} of the regions of control in the context of the Large Volume Scenario arrived at a very similar conclusion.

-To support further the suspected inconsistency of the DKMM-refined KKLT with quantum gravity, we analyze in section 6 the bounds set by the trans-Planckian censorship conjecture (TCC) \cite{Bedroya:2019snp}.
-Contrary to the very early expectation \cite{Kachru:2003aw}, we show that in the DKMM-refined KKLT it is justified to use the thin-wall approximation for the Coleman-de Luccia bubble decay.
-Plotting the two regions where TCC is satisfied and where one has a controllable uplift shows that they are disjoint, though barely touching in a region where the control over the construction diminishes.

-Thus, all evidence points to the conclusion that this DKMM-refined KKLT construction is inconsistent with quantum gravity, hence in the swampland.
-For Scenario 1 control over the effective action breaks down and both scenarios require very large fluxes that are certainly in conflict with tadpole cancellation \cite{Bena:2020xrh,Bena:2021wyr,Plauschinn:2021hkp,Grana:2022dfw}.
-Moreover, the DKMM-refined KKLT is inconsistent with TCC.